wspurgin/yolo-ironman/README.md

 Execution
 ---------

-To execute the program, simply run the yolo executable in the exe folder.
+To execute the program, simply run the yolo executable in the `exe` folder.

-On ubuntu and mac:
+On Ubuntu and OS X:
 ```
 ~/yolo-ironman/exe$ ./yolo
 ```

-We have not tested windows, but maybe you can double click it?
+We have not tested Windows, but maybe you can double click it?
 We're not sure.
-Perhaps you can also run it using the CLI for windows as long as you have all the packages install.
+Perhaps you can also run it using the CLI for Windows as long as you have all the packages install.

 ###Command Line Arguments

 There are no true command line arguments when running the program.
 However, we have created an interface that resembles the CLI.
 After executing the yolo file, your console will look like this: